nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 Custom tags have the following limitations:

-* They function in web containers supporting JSP 2.1 and above.
+* They function in web containers supporting Jakarta Server Pages 3.1 and above.
-* They use JSTL for controlling conditional branches and loops etc.
+* They use Jakarta Standard Tag Library for controlling conditional branches and loops etc.
 * They support attributes compatible with XHTML 1.0 Transitional.
 * It is required to have JavaScript in the client.
 (See :ref:`tag-onclick_override`)
 * Some custom tags cannot be used with GET request.
 (See :ref:`tag-using_get`)